NKDMMadhusankha/cleaning-management-system/README.md

 npm run build
 ```

-Deploy the contents of `Client/build` to your web server.
+Deploy the contents of `Client/build` to your web server or hosting platform like Vercel.

 ### Deploy the backend

-Host the `Server` folder on your Node.js server (e.g., Heroku, Vercel, AWS).
+Host the `Server` folder on your Node.js server (e.g., Heroku, Vercel, AWS, Railway).

+**Note:** The live demo is deployed on Vercel with both frontend and backend components.

 ---